 10 GW Lighthouse Initiative

-Why clean hydrogen?
+Why renewable hydrogen?

 What are the barriers to success?